Partners and Friends,

 - For Sophie and Ethan…that they will feel a meaningful connection to our ministry and that they both will grow to love and follow Jesus.

-- For the Nation of Kenya, and the individuals, ministries, and churches we support.
+- For the Nation of Kenya, and the individuals, ministries, communities and churches that we have partnerships with.

-- For our extended families as they live life without us and the kids.
+- For our extended families as they live life without having us and the kids nearby.

 - For good health, safety and protection.